How To Add Bleed And Crop Marks In Canva: A Neat Cheat Sheet

 But if you have designs at the very edge of the paper that are of different colors to the paper, there’s a risk of cutting off part of your designs or leaving unwanted white lines, a white border, or any color of the paper at the edges without bleed.

 Bleed provides a safe zone or allowance for the printer to trim the paper slightly bigger or smaller than the actual required size in case of any printing errors.
-The bleed area will be trimmed away and not retained as part of the final product.
+To make your designs even easier, consider using customizable Canva templates.

 You may also wish to check out my other guide on How to Highlight Text in Canva.